PNZ-lab/Gene_Expression_Scanner/README.md

 cmgg_pnlab/Kasper/Data/Interesting_Lists
 ```
 But in_dir (and potentially the out_dir where files are written to) will need to be modified to match the relative path to that directory for the user launching the script.
+Some of the functionalities of this script can rely on KTC_functions.py to define a set of genes.
+This script supports you simply defining them by yourself, but if you want this functionality (e.g. Querying MSigDB for gene sets) - you can find KTC_functions.py on this GitHub.
+For this script to have access to KTC_functions.py the simplest solution is to have both scripts in the same folder.
 Running Section 2 (and Section 3) is mandatory.
 The analyses will not run without the data loaded into memory (Section 2) - or the functions to analyze the data (Section 3).

 ## Section 3 - Main Functions